JonZeolla/Lab/Beginner/Hints/Step1-Hint1.md

   * `open hashcat-0.50.7z`
     * Requires a decompression app be installed, such as Keka.
   * `cd hashcat-0.50`
+2. Ruby
+  * The correct version of Ruby is already installed on Mavericks (10.9) and Yosemite (10.10).

 ### Optional
 1. Determine your type of graphics card if you intend to make use of it.